For those who like a little extra guidance in the kitchen, following a step-by-step process, the restaurant kit is for you.

 We’re in need of a helping hand to perfect our favourite ramen recreations at-home, which is exactly why Shoryu has announced they’ll be launching their very own DIY kits so you can become a noodle master in the kitchen.

 From ramen to katsu curry kits, sushi to miso soup, uncover new ingredients and try something new with Shoryu and the Japan Centre.
+We love the Piri Piri Tonkotsu Ramen for a kick and the Ganso Ramen, served with gluten free noodles.
+Yum.

 If there’s one thing that lockdown taught us, it’s that we sure missed being able to head into the city for a quick burger and a pint.
 One restaurant that had our back throughout is Burger & Beyond who have launched their bacon butter burger in lockdown form.